KittyMac/flynn/docs/ACTOR.md

 *Covered above*

 **Actor variables and functions that start with "safe" are "protected"**
-*If all variables and functions in a actor must be private, then class inheritence would be near impossible to do effectively.
+*If all variables and functions in a actor must be private, then class inheritance would be near impossible to do effectively.
 As such, Flynnlint provides its own implementation pf "protected" access for Actors.
 Simply start your variable or function with the prefix "safe" and Flynnlint will allow you to make it non-private.
 Once it is non-private, it can be called by outside of the main Actor class.
 Flynnlint will then ensure that the safe variable is only called from a subclass of that actor class, effectively giving actors a "protected" access level*

-**Actor variables and functions that start with "unsafe" are, well, unsafe!**
+**Actor variables and functions that start with "unsafe" are... unsafe!**
 *At the end of the day, you are the developer.
-If you want to expose access to a variable or function on a actor to be portentially called directly by other threads you can do this by using the prefix "unsafe".
+If you want to expose access to a variable or function on a actor to be potentially called directly by other threads you can do this by using the prefix "unsafe".
 As the name implies, all Flynnlint protections are turned off for unsafe variables and functions, and it is up to you to provide any necessary measure so that these can be used safely*

 ![](../meta/safety.png)

 ## Actor Priority

-Actor execute cooperatively on schedulers; there is one scheduler per CPU core.
-For some actor configurations is may be beneficial to give and actor higher or lower priority to other actors.
-For example, if you have a pool of producer actors feeding a single consumer actor, you might want to give the consumer actor a higher priority to ensure it receives preferencial scheduling so it can keep up with consumption.
+Actors execute cooperatively on schedulers; there is one scheduler per CPU core.
+For some actor configurations, it may be beneficial to give an actor higher or lower priority to than other actors.
+For example, if you have a pool of producer actors feeding a single consumer actor, you might want to give the consumer actor a higher priority to ensure it receives preferencial scheduling compared to the producers.

 ## Actor Core Affinity

-As there is a scheduler per core, some CPUs support different cores for different purposes.
+Some CPUs support different cores for different purposes.
 For example, on Apple Silicon there are performance (P) cores and efficiency (E) cores.
-Each scheduler in Flynn is also labelled as either a performance or efficiency scheduler.
-An actor can then use its core affinity to hint how it should be scheduled.
-So if you want to maximize battery life on an iOS device, for example, you can set your actors to only run on the efficiency cores.
+Each scheduler in Flynn is also labelled as either a performance or an efficiency scheduler.
+An actor can set its core affinity preference to hint how it should be scheduled.
+If you want to maximize battery life on an iOS device, for example, you can set your actors to only run on the efficiency cores.
 Or, in our example of many producers to a single consumer, each producer could be set to efficiency cores while the consumer is set to a high performance core.

 ```swift
 class CriticalService: Actor {